csmir/Commands.NET/wiki/Conditions.md

-Preconditions are checks that ensure that the command in scope is allowed to be executed.
+Conditions are checks that ensure that the command in scope is allowed to be executed and report success.

 Let's work on an example precondition to understand how they work.

 - [Creating your Precondition](#creating-your-precondition)